kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_6.md

 ```

 ### Testing the Perceptron Tagger (SimpleTron)
+To test the tagger, we will strip the tags from our test set and then tag one sentence at a time.
+As we see below, the simple version of the tagger achieves 93.2% macro accuracy.

 ```python
 ### strip tags if necessary, apply tagger
 def test_tagger(test_sents,model,tag_strip = False, word_loc = 0):